nellocoder/flight-delay-prediction/README.md

 ![Status](https://img.shields.io/badge/Status-Complete-green)

 ## 📌 Project Overview
 This project applies **Supervised Machine Learning (Regression)** to predict the total minutes of delay for airline flights.
-By analyzing historical flight data, we identify key drivers of delays—specifically focusing on **flight volume** and **airline carriers**.
+By analyzing historical flight data, we identify key drivers of delays; specifically focusing on **flight volume** and **airline carriers**.

 The model achieves high accuracy by using **One-Hot Encoding** to handle categorical airline data and **Linear Regression** to quantify the relationship between flight traffic and delay time.